Water and hydration: An easy way to ensure good health

 It cleanses, hydrates and refreshes – there’s nothing quite like a nice cool glass of water.
 And not only does it feel satisfying, drinking water is vital for our bodies to function.

 But exactly how much should we be drinking?
-Linda Antwi-Ahima, a pharmacist at Practice Plus Group Hospital, Plymouth, looks at the issue of water and hydration.
+Linda Antwi-Ahima, a pharmacist at Practice Plus Group Hospital, Plymouth, looks at the issue and importance of water and hydration.

 Linda said: “Water is essential for life.
 It accounts for about 60 per cent of our body weight and performs crucial roles such as carrying nutrients and waste products between our major organs, helping to regulate body temperature, lubricating our joints and acting as a shock absorber.